ncoghlan/misc/notes/python3/questions_and_answers.rst

 Is Python 3 more convenient than Python 2 in every respect?
 -----------------------------------------------------------

+.. note:: This answer was written for Python 3.5, and has only
+          partially been updated for 3.7 and later.
+For instance, :pep:`461`, an accepted proposal to restore support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3, was finalized in Python 3.5.

 At this point in time, not quite.
 Python 3.5 comes much closer to this than Python 3.4 (which in turn was closer than 3.3, etc), but there are still some use cases that are more convenient in Python 2 because it handles